jackfridge/CS50/readme.md

 -CSS styling for creating mobile-friendly pages
 -Using a new IDE (Visual Studio Code from Microsoft) -Getting used to Git and its functionality in VS Code

+Application.py contains very similar syntax to our finance problemset in CS50.
+The users can register and login as we learned.
+Using VS Code was different to CS50 IDE, but the syntax was similar, with a few things I had to learn how to do.
+I implemented password strength caracteristics to respect.

+My CSS is where I learned the most, with Javascript to animate the webpage and transitions to ensure a smooth browsing experience.
+Most of the back-end python was very similar to what we learned and did not take up most of my time compared to HTML, CSS and Javscript.